wteepe1/Scripts_Week3/README.md

 `./myScript.sh`

 Did it run?
 If not, why not?
 How can you fix the problem?
+-No we dont have permission

 _Command-line Arguments_

 Scripts can be written to use command-line arguments.
 To access the arguments from inside the script, bash reserves the special variables `$1`, `$2`, `$3`, ...

 For practice, go back to `myScript.sh` that we created earlier and change `$USER` to `$1`.
 Now, run it by typing `myScript.sh <YOUR_NAME>`

+Any line that starts with "#" in the script will just be a comment, it will not run with the command

 ```
 Practice Exercise 2 (Math Script)